 If you've decided that interviewing is the most appropriate method for your research, you need to think about what sort of recording equipment you're going to use.
-You should think about this early on in your research as you need to become familiar with its use through practice.
-Even if you decide not to use tape-recording equipment, and instead use pen and paper, you should practice taking notes in an interview situation, making sure that you can maintain eye contact and write at the same time.
+The advantages and disadvantages of each method are listed in Table 7.
+You should think about recording methods early on in your research as you need to become familiar with their use through practice.
+Even if you decide not to use audio recording equipment, and instead use pen and paper, you should practise taking notes in an interview situation, making sure that you can maintain eye contact and write at the same time.

 If, however, you're conducting a structured interview, you will probably develop a questionnaire with boxes to tick as your method of recording (see Chapter 9).
-This is perhaps the simplest form of recording, although you will have to be familiar with your questionnaire, to make sure you can do it quickly and efficiently.
+This is perhaps the simplest form of recording, although you will have to be familiar with your questionnaire, to make sure you can work through it quickly and efficiently.